GluuFederation/docs-oxd-prod/docs/sources/tutorials/python/index.md

 ```

-provide the full path to `data.json` or execute this command in the same directory.
-This will output as follows:
+Provide the full path to `data.json` or execute this command in the same directory.
+The output should be as follows:

 ```
 {